winterland1989/blog/source/_posts/aeson's-mysterious-lazy-parsing.md

       else return (H.fromList acc')
 ```

-Now things are clear, we never miss a thing during parsing, and we only defered two conversions when using aeson's lazy paring.
+Now things are clear, we never miss a thing during parsing, and we only deferred two conversions when using aeson's lazy paring.
 Now the question becomes how does this laziness helped things?
-Will if we modify [the benchmarks](https://github.com/bos/aeson/blob/master/benchmarks/AesonParse.hs#L30) in aeson's repo, change the `json` parser to a strict `json'`, suddenly performance dropped by ~40%.
+Well if we modify [the benchmarks](https://github.com/bos/aeson/blob/master/benchmarks/AesonParse.hs#L30) in aeson's repo, change the `json` parser to a strict `json'`, suddenly the performance dropped by ~40%.

 ```
 # change to use a strict parser